-The holding of extreme political or religious views which may deny right to any group or individual.
+It is the holding of extreme political or religious views which may deny right to any group or individual.
 Extremism can refer to a range of views, e.g. racism, homophobia, right-wing ideology, as well as any religious extremism.

-Extremism can be expressed in vocal or active opposition to Core British Values, and may also include calls for the death of members of the opposition to Core British Values, and may also include calls for the death of members of the armed forces, whether in this country or overseas.
+Extremism can be expressed in vocal or active opposition to Core British Values, and may also include calls for the death of members of the armed forces, whether in this country or overseas.